Overrided/Fb2.Document/Readme.md

 If method is marked as "not encoding safe" - means content's original encoding is kept, which can cause text symbols rendering issues in case of running into an old encoding like `KOI-8`, cyrillic text, etc.

 If method is encoding-safe - during loading process library will try to determine exact encoding of a document and re-encode content of a file info `UTF8`.
-If automatic encoding determination fails, .Net `Encoding.Default` is used.
+If automatic encoding detection fails, .Net `Encoding.Default` is used.

 ## API